Cart 0

 Steve has worked in sport for over 30 years.
 He is currently the Chief Executive Officer of Care Corporation, an Australian-owned and run nutrition and wellness company.
 Steve was the CEO of Sport NSW, has provided sport and major event-related consultancy in Australia and overseas, and is a Visiting Fellow with the World Academy of Sport, facilitating and lecturing in courses to sporting federations and governments.

-Steve is currently a Non-Executive Director of World Wheelchair Rugby, an Executive Board Member of the Association of Paralympic Sports Organisations (APSO) and Deputy Chair of Disability Sports Australia.
+Steve is currently a Non-Executive Director of World Wheelchair Rugby and an Executive Board Member of the Association of Paralympic Sports Organisations (APSO).
 He is a recipient of the Australian Sports Medal and has served on the Boards of Paralympics Australia, Snow Australia and Rowing Australia.

 Tim Walsh